 - There is a perception that under site value, a uniform rate would promote development of land, particularly commercial and industrial developments.
-There is, however, little evidence to prove that this is the case. - Scope for possible concessions for urban farm-land and residential use land.
+There is, however, little evidence to prove that this is the case. - Scope for possible concessions for residential use land.